Home Photographs Photo Classes Order/Prices Guest book Contact Sponsorship Offerings About Seewald Misc & Links

 * Learn how a light meter 'sees' and why IT IS NOT REALLY A 'LIGHT' METER, BUT A 'GRAY' METER.
 Learn how to measure a scene properly, DAY OR NIGHT and set your own aperture and shutter settings, thus foregoing the 'auto' settings, if you wish, so you can create art that suits your needs.
 This is a must for shots as the one above- auto setting will never get you there folks!

 * 'Pre-visualizing' the image.
-How to get what you originally intended through a series of techniques Michael has discovered that work great in his own art making- techniques not taught to him in four years of college photo classes.
+How to get what you originally intended through a series of techniques Michael has discovered that work great in his own art making- techniques not taught to him in four years of collegiate photo classes.
 Take the 'guesswork' out of the process; no more 'luck only' images.
 (Or "Man, Michael sure gets 'lucky' winning about HALF of all of the competitions he ever enters!")
 They could soon start saying that about you!

-Photo copyright Valerie Seewald.
+Valerie Seewald.
 '94

-Michael Seewald working a stormy winter's day
+a stormy winter's day

 in San Sebastian, Spain.